-5 Related work
+5 Related Works

-Research in the field of security of WSNs is very active at this moment.
-The research can be structured according to the following themes: (1) security of network services; (2) reliability and fault tolerance; (3) security of infrastructure; (4) distribution and exchange of keys; and (5) aggregation of data.
-The contributions presented in this paper are related to the theme security of network services and, particularly, to the issues of routing, positioning and synchronization of WSN nodes.
-The problem of geolocalization, in the absence of measurement errors and adversaries, has been studied in [3, 11, 21].
-Most of the solutions base the discovery process on the use of classical geolocalization techniques, such as received signal strength and time of flight [2].
-Recent approaches propose solutions to the problem of secure geolocalization of nodes in the presence of measurement errors and malicious adversaries.
-The set of algorithms presented in this paper is in this second category.
+Research in the field of the security of WSNs is very active at this moment.
+We can structure the current research lines according to the following themes: (1) security of network services (2) reliability and fault tolerance; (3) security of the infrastructure; (4) distribution and exchange of keys; and (5) aggregation of data.
+The contributions presented in this paper are related to the category security of network services and, particularly, to issues related to the routing, location and synchronization of WSN nodes.
+The problem of localization in the absence of misbehaving nodes has already been studied in [14, 4, 9, 3].
+Most of these approaches base their discovery process on the use and evaluation of distances techniques such as Received Signal Strength (RSS) and Time of Flight (ToF) [2].